Zane3G/Zane3G.github.io/index.md

 I am a PhD Candidate in Computer Science at the University of Minnesota.

-I have recieved a bachelors degree in Math and one in CS from the Ohio State University.
+I have received a bachelors degree in Math and one in CS from the Ohio State University.

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for